omdevteam/om/docs/html/_sources/documentation_advanced_documentation.rst.txt

 The OM Workflow
 ^^^^^^^^^^^^^^^

-When an OM monitor starts, it first initializes all the worker and master nodes, on a single or multiple machines, according to the user's wishes.
-The first process to start on the first machine usually takes the role of the master node, while all the others become workers nodes.
+When an OM monitor starts, it first initializes all the processing and collecting nodes, on a single or multiple machines, according to the user's wishes.
+The first process to start on the first machine usually takes the role of the collecting node, while all the others become processing nodes.

 Each node parses the command line arguments, and recovers the source string.
 It then reads the configuration file.
 By default, OM looks for a file called *monitor.yaml* in the current working directory (or a for a different file specified by the user via a command-line argument).

-Every node imports the Python modules for the Parallelization, Processing and Data Retrieval layers, as specified in the configuration file, then executes the *__init__* function from the Processing Layer.
+Every node then imports the Python modules for the Parallelization, Processing and Data Retrieval layers, as specified in the configuration file.
+After that, the DataEventHandler and Monitor implementations requested in the configuration file are recovered from the DataRetrievalLayer, and Processing Layer respectively.
+The monitor is then started.

 Subsequently, each worker retrieves a *data event* from the data source.
 After retrieving and unpacking the event, it extracts all the data items specified in the